• Skip to main content

 What is a Fava Bean?

-Fava beans are also known as broad beans, faba beans, and Vicia faba.
-My father-in-law refers to fava beans also as horse beans.
-We grow our own and they are at peak harvest time in spring, typically from March through May.
 They can be found dried as well, but fresh fava beans for me have a far superior flavor.
-Favas are similar in size and shape to lima bean but do not taste the same.
+Favas are similar in size and shape to lima beans but do not taste the same.
 Once cooked, limas are soft and a bit mushy.
 However, favas are typically blanched so they are still a bit crisp and hold up better in recipes.

 Can You Eat Fresh Fava Beans Raw?

-Fresh fava beans
+Fresh fava beans in their pods

 How To Shell, Cook, and Peel Fava Beans?

-How to Shell Fava Beans
+Best Way to Shell Fresh Fava Beans

 For each pod, grab the stem end and snap the end back.
 This should expose the end and help the pod start to split down the seem.
 You may need to pull a bit on the seem to expose the beans within the pods.
 Remove all the beans and dispose of the empty pods.

-shelling fava beans
+Shelled fava beans

-How to Cook Fresh Fava Beans
+Best Way to Cook Fresh Fava Beans

 Start a kettle on the stove to boil water.
 If you do not have a kettle, heat water in a pot or in the microwave in a microwave-safe container.
 You want the water to be boiling hot.
 Once the water is ready it is time to pour it over the fava beans.